hyosin-Jang/portfolio-web/README.md

 ## 🔍 Feature

-1. Click on the project icon to see more detailed information by the modal
+1. `Modal`: detailed information modal with image slider
-2. Commenting and deleting function: username, password and content required
+2. `Commenting and deleting function`: username, password and contents are required
-3. View count: Use cookies to prevent duplicate counting
+3. `View count`: use cookies to prevent duplicate counting

 ## 🏃‍♀️How to run?